nordeim/Account-Bookkeeping/next_phase_project_plan.md

 **Plan for this Turn: Begin Purchase Invoicing - Part 1 (Models, DTOs, Service Interface, Basic Manager & Service Stubs).**

 This is analogous to how Sales Invoicing was started: laying the foundational backend structures.

----
-**Current Project Status Recap:**

-*   **Sales Invoicing**: Fully functional (Draft CRUD, Posting with JE, List View, "Save & Approve" in dialog).
-*   **User and Role Management UI**: Fully functional (User CRUD, Role CRUD, Permission Assignment).
-*   **Reporting**:
-    *   On-screen display for BS, P&L, TB, GL is functional.
-    *   PDF/Excel export for BS & P&L has enhanced formatting.
-    *   PDF/Excel export for TB & GL uses a simpler, generic table format.
-*   All previously implemented features remain stable.

-**Next Step Identification (from Roadmap):**

-Roadmap - "Current Focus / Short-term":
-1.  **Sales Invoicing**:
-    *   Implement "Save & Approve" button functionality in `SalesInvoiceDialog`. <-- DONE
-    *   **Enhance line item entry (e.g., better product search/selection).** <-- Did basic enhancement.
-Advanced popup search is still an option.
-    *   (Future) Handle inventory updates upon posting.
-2.  **Refine Reporting**:
-    *   Improve PDF/Excel export formatting and layout. <-- DONE for BS/P&L. Could extend to TB/GL.
-    *   **Add more reporting options/filters.** <-- This is a good candidate.
-3.  **Purchase Invoicing**: Begin implementation. <-- Major new module.

-Let's consider the remaining "Refine Reporting" items.
-*   **"Improve PDF/Excel export formatting and layout" for TB/GL**: While possible, the current generic table export for TB/GL is functional.
-The BS/P&L improvements were higher impact.
-This can be a polish item later.
-*   **"Add more reporting options/filters"**: This is a good area for enhancement.
-Currently, `ReportsWidget` has basic date pickers.
-We could add:
-    *   Comparative period selection for BS/P&L (the generator supports it, UI needs to pass the dates).
-    *   Dimension filtering for reports (major, requires generator changes).
-    *   Option to include/exclude zero-balance accounts (generator supports it for BS, UI needs checkbox).
-    *   Specific filters for GL (e.g., transaction type, reference).

-The "Purchase Invoicing" module is the next large, new functional area.
-Before diving into a new major module like Purchase Invoicing, it might be good to add some smaller, valuable enhancements to existing features.
-Adding comparative period selection and zero-balance account toggles to the BS/P&L reports in `ReportsWidget` seems like a good, contained next step.

-**Plan for this Turn: Enhance Reporting Options in `ReportsWidget` for BS & P&L.**

-**Objective:**
-Modify `app/ui/reports/reports_widget.py` to:
-1. Allow users to select a comparative period for Balance Sheet and Profit & Loss reports.
-2. Provide an option to include/exclude zero-balance accounts in the Balance Sheet.
-3. Pass these new options to the `FinancialStatementGenerator`.

-**Detailed Plan & Checklist for `app/ui/reports/reports_widget.py`:**